Kapelianovych/couchdb_dart/README.md

 Every supported method: `HEAD`, `GET`, `POST`, `PUT` and `COPY` - has an `Accept` header with default value as `application/json`, and `POST` and `PUT` both have a `Content-Type` header with default value as `application/json`.
 You can override this if you need.

-All requests, both those by the basic http methods, as well as those by the other classes we will go over in a moment, return a `DbResponse` Object.
-This is simple an object representation of the JSON data that was sent by CouchDB, thus you should refer to the CouchDB documention to see exactly which values are returned by your specific request.
-You can also access the raw response as a `Map` via the `DbRepsonse.json` property.
+All requests, both those by the basic http methods, as well as those by the other classes we will go over in a moment, return a `DbResponse` object.
+It is contain an `DbResponse.json` property (`Map` type) that contain JSON that was sent by CouchDB, `DbResponse.raw` property (`String` type) for responses that aren't valid JSON (numbers, lists, files) and `DbResponse.headers` property that contains headers of the response.
+In order to gets concrete object representation of the response you may call methods of the `DbResponse` class that can return:

+    - ServerModelResponse
+    - DatabaseModelResponse
+    - DocumentModelResponse
+    - DesignDocumentModelResponse
+    - LocalDocumentModelResponse
+    - ErrorResponse

+Each of these class have specific properties that can be provided by CouchDB according to categories of API decribed below.

+#### Categories

-The remainder of the API is divided into five areas or categories, each representing a different aspect of the database overall.
+All of the API is divided into five areas or categories, each representing a different aspect of the database overall.
 These five categories are:

     1. Server
     2. Database